Effie Ellis: Career and accomplishments

 Following graduate school, she was presented with a grant to study diseases and parasites in Puerto Rico, which prompted her passion for healthcare for all socioeconomic backgrounds.
-Ellis served as a pediatric residency at Massachusetts General Hospital from 1951-1952.
+Ellis served as a pediatric residency at Massachusetts General Hospital from 1951 to 1952.
 Her primary concerns were with the black community, children, and child mortality rates.
 She aided in the development of parenting and education programs for the March of Dimes.
 She dedicated much of her treating and advising to new and expecting mothers.

-Ellis obtained a postdoctoral fellowship studying pediatric cardiology at Johns Hopkins University School of Medicine from July 1, 1952 to June 30, 1953.
+Ellis obtained a postdoctoral fellowship studying pediatric cardiology at Johns Hopkins University School of Medicine from July 1, 1952, to June 30, 1953.
 She was a specialist in maternal, prenatal, postnatal, and preventative health care.
 Her team helped to develop the technique to help save blue babies (those infants with inadequate oxygen supply).
 In 1970 Ellis became the first African American woman to hold an executive position in the American Medical Association, which she held for five years.
 She became a Director of Maternal Care and Health Care for Ohio's Department of Health in 1960.
 In 1970, Ellis was appointed to the President's Committee on the Handicapped.
 Ellis was inducted the Chicago Women's Hall of Fame in 1989.